-Fiona Neill is an author and journalist who has written four Sunday Times bestsellers.
-Her last widely acclaimed novel The Good Girl sold over 100,000 copies.
+Fiona Neill is an author and journalist who has written five Sunday Times bestsellers.
+Her last novel The Betrayals sold over 125,000 copies.
 Her first novel The Secret Life of a Slummy Mummy, based on her hugely popular column in The Times, was an international bestseller that was published in twenty-five countries.

 Fiona worked as a foreign correspondent in Central America for six years and returned to the UK as assistant editor on Marie Claire before joining The Times Magazine as assistant editor.
 She has written features for many publications including The Times, Sunday Times Style, and The Telegraph Magazine as well as a screenplay of her first novel for the BFI.

 Fiona grew up in rural North Norfolk and lives in London with her husband and three children.